kshetline/aw-clock/README.md

 ![user settings screenshot - alarms](https://shetline.com/readme/aw-clock/3.3.0/awc-dlog-alarms.jpg)
 ![user settings screenshot - alert-filters](https://shetline.com/readme/aw-clock/3.3.0/awc-dlog-alert-filters.jpg)

-Using Chromium, you can close the web browser while it’s running in full-screen kiosk mode, press `Alt-F4`, or use the Settings/Quit button if available.
+Using Chromium, you can close the web browser while it’s running in full-screen kiosk mode by pressing `Alt-F4`, or use the Settings/Quit button if available.
 To get out of full screen mode, but leave the browser running, press `Alt-F11`.

+Using Firefox you will have to depend on using the Settings dialog to exit the web browser, provided you allowed for that ability during the initial setup &mdash; Firefox is stricter about kiosk limitations.
+There is no Firefox equivalent for the Chromium `Alt-F11` action.

 ### Hardware set-up for temperature/humidity sensors